-“We are steadily increasing our work across the UK and Ireland building care homes, schools and apartment blocks, as well as low rise housing” says James Mason, Director of T.T.F.C Ltd. “For this reason we are seeking to use the ultimate board product, with Basildon being one of the first projects where we have used Magply.”
+“We are steadily increasing our work across the UK and Ireland building care homes, schools and block of flats, as well as low rise housing” says James Mason, Director of T.T.F.C Ltd. “For this reason we are seeking to use the ultimate board product, with Basildon being one of the first projects where we have used Magply.”

 “Most importantly the 12mm Magply is strong enough to withstand being transported to site and the erection process without damage, while it is also very resistant to being exposed to bad weather before the building is completed.
 Basically for the exterior walls we will use the Magply as an interior lining and for both sides of the internal partitions or dividing walls, instead of plasterboard.”